Anthodev/santamitsu/README.md

 - `/delete` - Delete the Secret Santa
 - `/lock` - Lock the participation for the Secret Santa
 - `/unlock` - Unlock the participation for the Secret Santa
-- `/draw` - Draw and announce the pairs for the Secret Santa once it's locked
 - `/moderator-role add-role` - Add a role to the list of moderator roles for the Secret Santa
 - `/moderator-role remove-role` - Remove a role from the list of moderator roles for the Secret Santa
 - `/moderator-role list-roles` - List the moderator roles for the Secret Santa